aurora-opensource/streetscape.gl/docs/api-reference/connect-to-log.md

 # connectToLog

 Wraps a React component in a
-[high-order component](https://reactjs.org/docs/higher-order-components.html) that rerenders when a [XVIZLoader](/docs/api-reference/xviz-loader-interface.md) updates.
+[higher-order component](https://reactjs.org/docs/higher-order-components.html) that rerenders when a [XVIZLoader](/docs/api-reference/xviz-loader-interface.md) updates.

 ```jsx